commuterjoy/image-service/README.md

 Crops
 -----

-In responsive desing simply resizing a large image to a small one is often not good enough as the detail the photo is designed to convey ends up lost.
+In responsive design simply resizing a large image to a small one is often not good enough as the detail the photo is designed to convey ends up lost.

-To counter this the images is reframed, or cropped, to focus on the subject - Eg, specify a _x, y_ and a width will let the proxy server dynamically crop out the desired portion of the image without having to store multiple copies).
+To counter this problem the image is typically reframed, or cropped, to focus on the subject - Eg, specify a _x, y_ and a _width_ will let the proxy server dynamically crop out the desired portion of the image without having to store multiple copies).

 This is an origin image, of two Reverends.